-“Oh he is fine, we will head home though.
+“Oh, he is fine; we will head home, though.
 A little too much excitement for this one.”
-Susan looked down at Michael who was still chocking back tears.
-“It is okay Michael, just a little game.
+Susan looked down at Michael, who was still choking back tears.
+“It is okay, Michael, just a little game.
 No need to worry.”
-Susan smiled as Michael started to cry, Susan looked back to his mother.
-“We will leave you two to this, I am going to take Heath back for some well needed care.”
+Susan smiled as Michael started to cry; Susan looked back to his mother.
+“We will leave you two to this; I am going to take Heath back for some well-needed care.”

-Susan took Heath home, stopping by the dairy she got his favourite ice-cream.
-Heath eventually slowed his heart and his tears dried up as he made his way through his sugary treat.
+Susan took Heath home, stopping by the dairy, she got his favorite ice cream.
+Heath eventually slowed his heart, and his tears dried up as he made his way through his sugary treat.

 Heath slurped up his ice block and spoke between mouthfuls.

-“That is good, next time be little more careful, you gave me such a big freight.”
+“That is good; next time, be a little more careful; you gave me such a big freight.”

 “Of course, you are my strong man.”
 She paused for a moment before retracting her hand.
 “What else does shadow tell you?”

 “Hmm, not much.
-He likes to show me his dogs, and his little gremlins.
+He likes to show me his dogs and his little gremlins.
 They are kind of like kids, but they are weird looking.
-They like to hope around my room.
+They like to hop around my room.
 They are the ones that make it messy.”

 “Okay, I will try.
 But they don’t listen to me.
 But they listen to shadow man, so maybe I ask him to help me.”

 Heath swung his legs around, thinking about the time he would have with his new friend.
-When they got home, he played in the back yard as Susan worked in the lounge.
-As evening rolled around Susan made dinner and Heath enjoyed his meal before going to bed.
-He was tucked in by his mum who kissed him on the check and turned off the main light.
+When they got home, he played in the backyard as Susan worked in the lounge.
+As evening rolled around, Susan made dinner, and Heath enjoyed his meal before going to bed.
+He was tucked in by his mum, who kissed him on the cheek and turned off the main light.
 Leaving a night light on.

 “But you always sleep with the night light on.
 Why don’t you want it now?”